elajohi/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/histogram original-1.png)<!-- -->

-Calculation of the quantiles and the mean of the total steps per day: {#OriginalSummary}
+Calculation of the quantiles and the mean of the total steps per day:

 ```r
 summary(steps.per.day$steps.per.day)